PedroGarciaMF/IWA-Mobile/README.md

 npx react-native start
 ```

-then pres `a` for *run or android*, alternatively in another terminal (assuming you are using an Android emulator):
+then press `a` for *run or android*, alternatively in another terminal (assuming you are using an Android emulator):

 ```aidl
 npx react-native run-android